gsinghpawar25/Data-Analysis-DB-HRtrends-proj3s/README.md

 ### Data Sources

 The workbook uses a federated data source, suggesting that it integrates multiple datasets or an external database.
+<a href="https://github.com/gsinghpawar25/Data-Analysis-DB-HRtrends-proj3s/blob/main/HumanResources.csv">Data Source</a>
 The specific structure of the dataset may include:

 -Employee demographics
 -Salary details